 The solid waste is effectively removed by virtue of a dual-max flushing mechanism.
 There are 2 chrome buttons on the top of the tank that lets you trigger a flush for either solid or light waste.

-A streamlined look of this toilet fits with any bathroom.
-Moreover, the vitreous china gives it a sleek, modern look.
+the streamlined look of this toilet fits with any bathroom, the vitreous china gives it a sleek, modern look.
 One thing should be kept in mind if you want to go for this toilet.
 You will need to buy the toilet seat, in-wall tank, and flush plate separately.

 Things You Must Know Before Buying a Dual Flush Toilet